mariusmg/microruntime/README.md

 -stream and string utilities.

-- a high level wrapper of Log4Net functionality and SmtpClient appender with TLS authentication support (be aware that the Log4Net library is not included so please grab it from here23)
+-a high level wrapper of Log4Net functionality and SmtpClient appender with TLS authentication support (be aware that the Log4Net library is not included so please grab it from here23)

 -EntityFramework helper methods.